intmus/intas19-20/_06-building-fluency-in-melodic-dictation/assignment-forum.md

 ### Reminder: Sight Singing Audit

-Remember to attend your audit warm-up at the appointed time, bringing your Ottman-Rogers textbook and your printed warm-up.
-Please download and print next week's warm-up to bring to this Thursday's class.
+Remember to attend your audit warm-up at the appointed time, bringing your Ottman-Rogers textbook.

 Questions?
 Please ask them in the forum below.